 Read about the highlights from the Annual Governance Conference 2018 here.

-David is the Chair of the Equality and Human Rights Commission and is also the Chair of the University of the Arts London.
+David is the Chair of the Equality and Human Rights Commission and is also the Chair of the Court of Governors at University of the Arts London.
 David is also a partner at the international law firm Pinsent Masons.

 David has worked in the equality and human rights field for over 25 years in his roles as Chair of Stonewall and as as a Trustee of The Diana, Princess of Wales Memorial Fund.